 The official announcement came at the 2019 Taichung Bike Week welcome dinner held on the evening of the first day.

-The Minamata International Convention and Exhibition Center is due to be completed in 2023 when it will also become the official venue for Taichung Bike Week.
+The Minamata International Convention and Exhibition Center was due to be completed in 2023 when it would also become the official venue for Taichung Bike Week.

 Those against the move point out that their costs will likely skyrocket.
 Setting up in a hotel room is very economical.

 Setting up a booth is also cost-effective: the main expense is in booth design, which only needs to be basic in what is a no-frills show context.